 Melton Mustafa Jazz Festival

-The 22nd Annual Melton Mustafa Jazz Festival celebrates 22 years of Jazz music in Miami February with 3 Days of Events at the Black Archives Historic Lyric Theater
+The 25th Annual Melton Mustafa Jazz Festival celebrates 25 years of Jazz music in Miami February with

-What: 22nd Annual Melton Mustafa Jazz Festival “Continuing the Legacy of Jazz”
+What:25th Annual Melton Mustafa Jazz Festival “Jazz on the Plaza”

-Who: Presented by MSM Arts and host sponsor, The Black Archives History & Research Foundation of South Florida, Inc.
+Who: Presented by MSM Arts United and host sponsor, The Black Archives History & Research Foundation of South Florida, Inc.

-When: Friday, February 22 through Sunday, February 24, 2019
+When: Friday, February 25 through Sunday, February 27, 2022

 Where: The Black Archives Historic Lyric Theater, 819 NW 2nd Avenue, Miami, FL 33136

-For the fourth year, the Festival will be hosted by the Black Archives History & Research Foundation of South Florida, Inc., at the 105-year old Historic Lyric Theater in Overtown.
+For the seventh year, the Festival will be hosted by the Black Archives History & Research Foundation of South Florida, Inc., at the 109-year old Historic Lyric Theater in Overtown.
 In its heyday, Overtown was called, “The Harlem of the South,” and was home to night life which rivaled the biggest, hottest clubs around the country.
 Musical greats such as Duke Ellington, Count Basie, Aretha Franklin and more graced the stages of the nightclubs, theaters and hotels that lines Northwest Second Avenue, known then as “Little Broadway.”

 The late Melton Mustafa, Sr., Founder & Director of the Melton Mustafa Jazz Festival started the multi-day event with the vision to perpetuate great legacy of jazz music.
 “The Melton Mustafa Big Band is keeping the jazz tradition alive,” said Mustafa.
 “The Ellington Band did, Count Basie and Charles Mingus did, and now I’m paving the way for young musicians to get on board and carry the torch.”

-“It is an honor to partner with the Melton Mustafa Jazz Festival again for the fourth year,” said Black Archives executive director, Timothy A. Barber.
+“It is an honor to partner with the Melton Mustafa Jazz Festival again for the seventh year,” said Black Archives executive director, Timothy A. Barber.
 “Mr. Mustafa was an amazingly talented musician, and a man with great vision.
-Our support for this festival is right in line with what we do all year round-- preserve Black history, and create a platform to showcase our rich culture through the arts, culture, and education.”
+Our support for this festival is right in line with what we do all year round-- preserve Black history and create a platform to showcase our rich culture through the arts, culture, and education.”